Tolulope-Faseyiku/Power-Station-Analysis/README.md

 -  Only relevant columns should be retained.
 -  All data types should be appropriate to the contents of each column.
 -  The columns should not have null values, null or missing values should be handled properly and documented.
--  Where possible, rename columns to have simple, correct, and readable names.
+-  Rename columns with simple, correct, and readable names where possible.

 ####  Steps and SQL scripts for data cleaning
 ```SQL